-Birthday snacks, goody bags or a token gift for each child can be brought into class and will be distributed at the end of the school day for the children to take home.
-Any food must be individually wrapped do to health concerns.
-Please reserve decorations for home celebrations.
+Individually wrapped birthday snacks, such as, fruit snacks, rice crispy treats, and chips for each child can be brought into class and will be distributed at the end of the school day for the children to take home.
+Any food must be individually wrapped do to health concerns and food allergies.
+In order to maintain compliance with the Department of Children and Families (DCF), outside food, such as pizza, is no longer allowed to be sent into the classrooms.